Becoming a councillor

 - If you are subject to any enactment relating to corrupt or illegal practices.

 Ordinary Parish Council elections take place every four years - usually on the first Thursday in May unless this clashes with a parliamentary general election.
-The next Parish Council election for Clanfield will be on Thursday 2 May 2019.
+The next Parish Council election for Clanfield will be May 2023

 A Parish Councillor will serve for a period of four years if elected at an ordinary election unless they resign before the end of that period or become disqualified for any reason.
 If a vacancy occurs in between the scheduled four yearly elections, there may need to be an extra election to fill the vacant position.